Sexual Exploitation

 These are some of the ways a person might try do this:

-• They might make you feel you owe them something, or you have to agree to sex to keep them interested in you
+• They might make you feel you owe them something, or you have to agree to have sex to keep them interested in you

 • They might make you more and more dependant on them (if they’re getting alcohol or drugs for you, or you don’t have anywhere else to stay)